pragmagrid/pragmagrid.github.io/_posts/pragma38/2019-11-02-pragma38-travel.md

 ---

 <div class="border38">Air Travel</div>
-Hong Kong has one international airport (<a href="https://www.hongkongairport.com">Hong Kong International Airport</a>, USA).
+Hong Kong has one international airport (<a href="https://www.hongkongairport.com">Hong Kong International Airport</a>).
 For most worldwide destinations there would be direct flight.

 <div class="border38">Accommodation</div>
 Please see the [Venue/Lodging](http://www.pragma-grid.net/pragma38-venue/) page for more details.